deepakb26/deepakb26/README.md

 <h1 align="center">Hi 👋, I'm Deepak</h1>
-<h3 align="center">A passionate CSE student with an interest in all things tech xD</h3>
+<h3 align="center">CSE student at VIT Vellore with an interest in all things tech xD</h3>

 - 🔭 I’m currently working on **my skills in ML & WebDev**